 This means that window designers must account for thermal stress in window design.
 This is especially the case for glass that uses solar control coatings.
 This coating attracts heat, often to the centre of the glass panel.
 The larger the panel, the more heat it attracts.

 Moreover, such panels have larger edges, which need to maintain a high strength to account for expansion from the centre.

 Manufacturers must conduct thorough thermal stress tests.
 This is even more crucial when installing glass in typically hot locations, such as many of the cities in Australia.

 Flaw #3 – Frame Breakage

-The expansion and contraction of glass doesn’t just affect the glass itself.
+The expansion and contraction of glass does not just affect the glass itself.
 It also affects the frames that surround the glass.
-Repeated changes in temperature place these frames under more stress.
-Faults may end up developing, which results in the glass coming loose.
+Repeated changes in temperature place these frames under more stress, developing faults, and consequently results in the glass coming loose.
 This may be what happens when entire panels fall from a building.
-The glass doesn’t shatter because it doesn’t have a defect.
+The glass does not shatter because it doesn’t have a defect.
 Instead, the flaw lies in the use of a poor frame.